Blaxzter/GaenAPI/readme.md

-# GeanAPI
-## A Runtime environment for testing hyper parameter compositions of genetic algorithm
+# Runtime environment for testing hyper parameter compositions of genetic algorithm

-Remark: This version is a temporary version improved upon in the near future.

 This project implements a runtime environment for a genetic algorithm.
 With it you can test different sets of hyper parameters and adapt it to a new problem instance.